TikTok sale slowed as Chinese government may get involved

 The short-form video app has been fielding talks from suitors to buy its U.S., Canadian, Australian and New Zealand operations after President Trump issued two orders that essentially ban it from continuing to operate in the country under its current Chinese ownership.
 But Beijing seemingly threw a wrench in the talks late last week when it updated its export controls list to include some artificial-intelligence technology that probably includes TikTok’s personalized recommendation algorithm.

-That means TikTok’s parent, ByteDance, might need approval from the Chinese government to sell off its prized algorithm — adding another political obstacle to overcome with the U.S. ban less than three weeks away.
+That means TikTok’s parent company, ByteDance, might need approval from the Chinese government to sell off its prized algorithm — adding another political obstacle to overcome with the U.S. ban less than three weeks away.

 TikTok is known for a curated “For You Page” that shows users videos they might be interested in and makes it easier for creators to get their videos in front of other people on the app.
 It’s a big piece of TikTok’s appeal for both users and potential buyers.